vblanco20-1/vulkan-guide/docs/gpudriven/gpu_driven_engines.md

 ---

 ![city]({{site.baseurl}}/diagrams/cityrender.png)
 Tutorial codebase, 125.000 objects processed and culled on main view and shadow view, 290 FPS.
+This view renders more than 40 million triangles due to the 2 mesh passes.